-In the days of the coronavirus, humankind rediscovered a long-lost commodity – a commodity called time.
+A positive side-effect of the pandemic: much of the population rediscovered that long-lost commodity called time.
 While many used it for activities like Netflix and phone-scrolling, some people rekindled a love of reading.
 Whether tangible books or electronic, visual or audio, many folks have made an effort to get back to this classic pastime during this unusual time.
-Here in Cheyenne, we have a slew of local, published authors that span a variety of genres to delve into in these new-found hours we have at home.
-We’ve compiled a starter list if you’d like to READ local too!
+Here in Cheyenne, we have a slew of local, published authors that span a variety of genres.
+Whether you're planning a vacation or live here, we’ve compiled a starter list if you’d like to READ local too!

 Unarguably the biggest name in the Cheyenne author world is C.J.
 Box.
 With over 25 novels in circulation, he’s got a corner in contemporary Wyoming fiction.
 His character Joe Pickett, a Wyoming game warden, dominates the collection.
-Pickett plays protagonist in 20 novels, including the just-released Long Range (March 2020).
-Box’s fans also eagerly await the ABC-produced television series The Big Sky, based on his book The Highway.
+Pickett plays protagonist in over 20 novels, including the just-released Dark Sky (March 2021).
+Box’s fans also rave about ABC-produced television series The Big Sky, based on his book The Highway (available on Hulu).
 The book follows the life of heroine Cassie Dewell, a private detective in Montana.
-This would be the perfect time to read the books in anticipation of the show.
+This would be the perfect time to read the books to compare to the show.

 Have a sports buff in the house?
 Sports reporters Robert Gagliardi and Ryan Thorburn co-penned a book on the history of the border war between the University of Wyoming Cowboys and the Colorado State University Rams football teams – dating all the way back to 1899!
 Their book The Border War: The Bronze Boot Rivalry Between Colorado State and Wyoming takes on an unbiased view, recounting memorable moments and people in the history of the rivalry.
 Gagliardi spent 20 years covering UW sports for Cheyenne and Laramie publications, so he certainly is no stranger to the topic.